ianrmenezes/Weather-App/README.md

 2. Go to Streamlit Cloud and sign in with your GitHub account
 3. Click on "New app"
 4. Select your GitHub repo and set the main file as `app.py`
-5. Add your API key:
+5. Add your API keys:
    - Key: `OPENWEATHER_API_KEY`
    - Value: your actual OpenWeather API key
+   - Key: `NEWS_API_KEY` (optional)
+   - Value: your NewsAPI key for real-time weather news (get free key from newsapi.org)
 6. Hit Deploy

 That's it — your app will be live on the internet!
 You'll get a link you can share with anyone.